FarronF/limerick-council-meetings/meetings/2018/03/07-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 7th February 2018.md

 On the proposal of Councillor Foley, seconded by Councillor Collins, it was agreed to allocate

-€500 to footpath upgrades at Daar River, Newcastle West.--- 2
+€500 to footpath upgrades at Daar River, Newcastle West.
+---
+2

 On the proposal of Councillor Foley, seconded by Councillor Collins, it was agreed to allocate